5ajaki/SPP2-Applications/20430-SPP2 - JustaName Application.md

 ### 4.0 How Funding JustaName will advance the ENS Ecosystem

 Our strategy focuses on onboarding high-value accounts—those with substantial existing audiences and user bases—because we believe that the next 100 million onchain users will be brought by the brands and organizations who already have them online.
-We deliver a uniquely scalable and robust platform designed to bridge ENS protocol and Namechain directly to enterprise-scale adoption, ensuring reliability and seamless industry integration.
+We deliver a uniquely scalable and robust platform designed to bridge ENS protocol and Namechain directly to enterprise-scale adoption, ensuring reliability and streamlined industry integration.

+However, reaching this vision is challenging if we limit our focus to companies already aligned with Web3—those whose users already have wallets.
+This significantly narrows the scope of impact.
+To truly scale ENS adoption, we need to make it accessible to *any* company, regardless of their technical familiarity with crypto.
+That’s why we’re building **identity-powered wallets**: a system where businesses can issue ENS-based digital identities that function as wallets from day one, without requiring users to manage keys or understand blockchain infrastructure.

 Our moonshot goal is to issue one million subnames through our platform.
 While ambitious, we believe this vision is achievable by consistently building value-driven partnerships.
 The ripple effects of achieving this goal extend far beyond our platform, if we can issue millions of subnames, we will create millions in ARR for ENS DAO because a large percentage of subnames users are first time ENS users.
 Activating these users via offchain names will inevitably drive many toward purchasing second-level ENS names, directly monetizing the DAO.

 Today, building an ENS-centric company remains challenging in a restrictive investor climate.
-However, our project is dedicated to changing this narrative.
+Our project is dedicated to changing this narrative.
 ENS support during these early, formative stages is crucial to overcoming current funding constraints and fully realizing our pioneering vision.

-### 4.1 Basic Scope of Work
+### 4.1 Scope of Work

-**Requested amount:** $400,000
+**Requested amount:** $300,000

 **Description:**